duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_triggers.md

     duckpan query
     ```

-    This command will initially output all of the instant answers available in your local repository.
-You should see your instant answer in this output.
+    This command will initially output all of the Instant Answers available in your local repository.
+You should see your Instant Answer in this output.

     ```shell
     Using the following DDG::Goodie plugins: